“Do the children play outdoors?”

 “What are the school hours?”

 Our core program runs from 9am-12noon daily.
 Beginning at age three, the children stay for lunch until 12:30pm.
 Our four-year-olds have the option to stay until 2:45pm Monday-Thursday.
-Additionally, we offer three optional Extended Day opportunities: an Early Morning Drop off program for all children (8:15-9am daily), Lunch Bunch (12-12:30pm) for two-year-olds, and Stay & Play (12:30pm-2:45pm) for three-year-olds.
+Additionally, we offer three optional Extended Day opportunities: an Early Morning Drop off program for all children (8:15-9am daily), Enrichment Programs (12:30-1:30pm Monday - Thursday) for three and four-year-olds, and Stay & Play (12:30pm-2:45pm Monday- Thursday) for three-year-olds.

 “How old does my child need to be to start at Metropolitan?”